AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_details_name_header"
 >title="Details"
->abstract="This guide will set up the requirements needed to configure Content Analytics.
+>abstract="This guide sets up the requirements needed to configure Content Analytics.
 Please provide a name for this configuration"

 <!-- markdownlint-enable MD034 -->